Skip to content

 image.png

-Press simulate to see visualise the simulation (don't forget to stop simulating by pressing it again)
+Press Simulate to see the simulation (remember to stop simulating by pressing it again when you are done).

 image.png